xinghaihu/xinghaihu.github.io/README.md

 In this essay, we will go through the question causal inference is going to answer, logics underlying the solution and finally the math.

 ## Causal questions
+We start from 3 causal questions:
+* __Is a new medicine effective?__ A patient takes a new medicine and gets cured.
+Can we conclude the effectiveness of the pill?
+*